-Doctor Awarded Substantial Compensation in Medical Negligence Claim
+Doctor Gets Substantial Compensation in Medical Negligence Claim

 Dr Caroline Clark, 54, had an operation at Peterborough City Hospital to remove a cancerous tumour on her neck.
 Less than 24 hours later, she was sent home, despite blood tests showing that her calcium levels were low, and both her own doctor and a junior doctor advising that she stay in hospital.

 The following morning, Dr Clark began suffering potentially life-threatening seizures, and as she was herself a trained medical professional, immediately knew that she was suffering from hypocalcaemia - dangerously low calcium levels in the blood.

 She called an ambulance, but this took more than 20 minutes to arrive, and a lack of training meant the ambulance staff couldn’t administer the drugs that she urgently needed.
 Dr Clark advised the ambulance crew to call ahead to Kettering Hospital so they would be ready to treat her, but upon arriving, it became apparent that doctors hadn’t been briefed on her situation, while inexperienced staff wasted time deciding what to do.

 Fortunately, a colleague of Dr Clark’s came by and ordered her to be sent to the resuscitation unit for emergency treatment, which included calcium and magnesium injections.
 Without it, she might have gone into a fatal cardiac arrest.

 While recovering in hospital, Dr Clark felt she was about to have another hypocalcaemic episode, and had to ask doctors to top up her calcium levels herself.
 Dr Clark’s secretary then asked a consultant physician to intervene to ensure she was given a calcium drip.
 To compound these problems, she couldn’t be treated on a specialist ward due to a lack of available beds, and therefore had to spend four days in an observation cubicle in casualty.